Setup Guide

 zone_capture - Set to capture the entire roadway, including sidewalks that are clearly in view for counting objects.

-zone_near - Paired with
+zone_near - Paired with zone_near

 , this will determine if an object moves "outbound" or "inbound".
-Set this to be roughly the further half of thezone_capture
+Set this to be roughly the further half of the zone_capture

-region.zone_far - Paired with
+zone_far - Paired with zone_far

 , this will determine if an object moves "outbound" or "inbound".
-Set this to be roughly the closer half of thezone_capture
+Set this to be roughly the closer half of the zone_capture

-region.zone_radar - (for units equipped with radar) - This should correspond to the field of view for the radar (where it can pick up accurate measurements) on the street.
+zone_radar - (for units equipped with radar) - This should correspond to the field of view for the radar (where it can pick up accurate measurements) on the street.
 It will roughly make a rectangle in the center of the camera field of view from curb to curb.

 After changes are made, you will need to restart Frigate before they take effect.
 You can do this via Frigate > Settings > Restart Frigate.